-- d) Leases (Cont'd.)
+- d) Leases (continued)

-- ii) Recognition and initial measurement (Cont'd.)
+- ii) Recognition and initial measurement (continued)

-- b) As a lessor (Cont'd.)
+- b) As a lessor (continued)

 When the Group and the Company are an intermediate lessor, it accounts for its interests in the head lease and the sublease separately.
 It assesses the lease classification of a sublease with reference to the right-of-use asset arising from the head lease, not with reference to the underlying asset.
 If a head lease is a short-term lease to which the Group and the Company apply the exemption described above, then it classifies the sublease as an operating lease.